stephenmckeon/phrg-test-doubles-lab/README.md

 ## Solving This Lab

 To solve this lab, replace the application objects within the test file with `double`s.
 In each example, you can remove the first three lines that create a `tree`, `branch`, and `leaf` instance.
 Instead, replace these lines with a `double` named 'leaf' that creates the functionality needed to pass the given expectations.
+Leave the `expect`ations unchanged.

 ## Types of Test Doubles